 Find the best loans for you

-One of the things you'll need to consider when choosing the best loan for you is whether you want to secure your borrowing.
+One of the things you'll need to consider when choosing the best loan is whether you want to secure your borrowing.

 Secured borrowing, including mortgages, generally involves lower monthly repayments over a longer term than unsecured borrowing.
 But overall you may pay back more than you would over a shorter period.
 Also, it does carry a higher risk as the loan is normally secured against your home.